InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 ### Google account & Collab Notebook

-In order to simplify potential issues with different python versions or different operating systems and installations on your personal computer, we will use **notebook Colab** for the course.
+In order to simplify potential issues with different python versions or different operating systems and problematic install on your personal computer.

+We will use **notebook Collab** for this course.
 You can of course also work on your computer if you choose to, using for example [Anaconda](https://www.anaconda.com/) (beyond the course).

 - You need to have a Google Gmail Account.
 If not [create a new one](https://support.google.com/mail/answer/56256?hl=en-EN)